max9001/Bulk-Club-Project/notes/nov16_databases.md

     - MySQL
     - Postgres
     - MS SQL Server
     - Sqlite (everything in one file, can store and fetch using SQL)

+---
+# practice/play with these tools

+-